Sabyasachi6215/RAG_Implementation/README.md

-You said:
-what is recall in this case?
-What are the things to evaluate the RAG performance ChatGPT said:
-Great questions!
-These are crucial concepts when evaluating retrieval systems or Retrieval-Augmented Generation (RAG) models.
-Let’s go through them clearly and concisely:

 📈 What is Recall in Retrieval?
 Recall measures how many relevant documents your system retrieved, out of all the relevant documents that exist in the dataset.